State of the County event to be held at MAC

 People are also reading…

 "Last year, we started the city updates, which we found really helpful and interesting.
 It's a great opportunity to network with the other communities.
 It was interesting to hear what was going on in other communities and what they were working on and the accomplishments and vision that they have.
+So I'd love to see there.
 The cost is $5 and you need to pre-register by no later than Feb.
 15."

 Tickets can be purchased on any of the St. Francois County chambers of commerce websites.
 Registration is required for entry into the event.